gvwilson/sensibleadventures/cloudherd/new.md

 been lightheadedness or the beginnings of a fever, she knew something more was going on.
 Was she becoming a magician like her father?
 Or was she simply going crazy?
 She needed to talk to someone, but who?

+Something heavy thumped on the floor behind her.
+A hand clamped over her mouth as a strong arm wrapped around her, pinning her own arms to her sides.
+A low voice spoke in her ear, its owner's lowland accent rounding the long vowels.
+"I'm not going to hurt you, young miss, but I'll need you to be keeping still."
+It was the escaped ranger!

+"Mmph!"
+She struggled anyway, knowing it was hopeless---he was twice her weight, and as strong as he was lean.
+He stank of stale sweat, woodsmoke, and most of all of urine.
+He must have been hiding in the tanning shed, she realized, her thoughts strangely calm.
+It was the one place where Kulbinder wouldn't be able to smell him.

+She bent forward and snapped her head back as hard as she could.
+There was a satisfying *crack!* the back of her skull connected with his jaw.
+"Here now!" he grunted, squeezing so tightly so that she could barely breathe.
+She didn't have to escape, she realized.
+She just had to hold on until Sensy got back.
+The ranger couldn't hold onto both of them at once.

+The door opened.
+The ranger spun around with Noxy still in his arms, but it wasn't Sensy---it was Thokmay and Kulbinder.

+The three humans froze, but not the tiger.
+He bounded forward at Noxy and the ranger with a roar.
+She shrieked as the soldier pushed her at the tiger and snatched up a stick of kindling.
+Kulbinder knocked her aside with his shoulder and pounced on the ranger.
+He shouted something unintelligible as he went down, his makeshift club bouncing off harmlessly off the tiger shoulder.
+There was an awful *crack!* as the back of his head hit the lip of one of the bathtubs, and then he was still.

+"Go fetch the sergeant," Kulbinder snarled. "*Now!*"

+Noxy didn't need to be told twice.
+She stumbled out the door and down the steps just in time to collide with Sensy.

+"Noxy, what's wrong?"

+"The---he---in there," she gasped.
+"Don't go in.
+The prisoner, he---the tiger---"  She suddenly realized she was crying.
+When had that started?

+Sensy set her buckets down hastily, heedless of the water that sloshed out of them onto her boots.
+She took Noxy by the shoulders.
+"Are you all right?
+What happened?"

+"It's the soldier," Noxy explained, wiping her face on her sleeve.
+"He was hiding, but then he grabbed me, and then the tiger came at him.
+We have to get my *amma*.
+And, and, the sergeant, and---"

+Sensy's eyes widened.
+"Come on!"
+She tugged Noxy's arm.
+Together, the two girls ran through the village.

+It was like kicking a beehive.
+Noxy wasn't even a sentence into stammering out what had happened before Indy pulled her into a hug and Sergeant Dorbu and Major Bonzon were barking orders and running back to the bath house with the other soldiers right behind them with swords in their hands and Aft right there with them, yelling about the back door to the bath house, someone should go around back in case someone tried to escape that way.

+"Oh, daffodil," Indy murmured, squeezing her daughter almost as hard as the ranger had.
+"Oh, my beautiful girl, don't scare me like that."
+*It wasn't **my** fault,* Noxy thought petulantly.
+But she didn't say it.
+Instead, she just snuffled into her mother's coat and squeezed her back.